Office: Moore 237

 Office hours: I will be in my office daily.

-Disability Statement: If you are registered with the Office of Services for Individuals with Disabilities, please make an appointment with the course instructor to discuss any academic accommodations you need.
-If you need academic accommodations and are not registered with the Office of Services for Individuals with Disabilities, please contact the Office directly either in person on the first floor of the Turley House or by telephone at (859) 622-1500 V/TTY.
-Upon individual request, this syllabus can be made available in alternative forms.
+Disability Accommodation Statement: A student with a “disability” may be an individual with a physical or mental impairment that substantially limits one or more major life activities such as learning, seeing or hearing.
+Additionally, pregnancy or a related medical condition that causes a similar substantial limitation may also be considered a disability under the ADA.
+If you are registered with the Office of Services for Individuals with Disabilities, please obtain your accommodation letters from the OSID and present them to the course instructor to discuss any academic accommodations you need.
+If you believe you need accommodation and are not registered with the OSID, please contact the office in the Whitlock Building Room 361 by email at firstname.lastname@example.org or by telephone at (859) 622-2933.
+Upon individual request, this syllabus can be made available in an alternative format.

 Other useful links: